• Skip to primary navigation

 What's the best tool to cook the beef in?

-Use a Wok or a pot with a heavy base and tall sides to cook the beef in.
-This helps conduct heat well and the tall sides make it easy to stir the beef constantly so it cooks evenly.
+Cook the beef in a Wok or pot with a heavy base and tall sides.
+This helps conduct heat well, and the tall sides make it easy to stir the beef constantly so it cooks evenly.

 How do I store my Korean beef bowls?